RoadieHQ/marketing-site/content/docs/integrations/sonarqube/index.md

 }
 ```
 </details>

-The expected environment variables with this configuration are:
-* Standard broker env vars.
-* `SONARQUBE_INSTANCE_URL`: The URL as it is visible to your deployed Broker client service
-* `SONARQUBE_TOKEN`: SonarQube token generated in Step 1 above.

 For more information how to set up the Broker client and how to use configuration files, take a look at [Broker documentation](/docs/integrations/broker).